Azure-Samples/real-time-monitoring-and-observability-for-media/README.md

 4. Create custom logic transformation based on your ADX table schema.
 See [Customize Transformation Logic Guide](./docs/4_extending_transformation_logic.md)
 5. There are three types of functions deployed in this project to make the above architecture work.
 See [Function Triggers](./docs/5_function_triggers.md)
 6. There are preset test codes to ensure adx and metrics advisor is correctly setup and transformation logic is working as expected.
 To run tests locally, see [Local Testing Guide](./docs/6_running_tests_locally.md)
+7. Azure Metrics Advisor provides is a time series monitoring platform that provides a set of APIs for data ingestion, anomaly detection, and diagnostics, without needing to know machine learning.
+To setup API calls and alert configurations, see [Metrics Advisor Guide](./docs/7_metrics_advisor_setup.md)